create3000/x_ite/docs/_posts/components/Sound/BufferAudioSource.md

 BufferAudioSource node represents a memory-resident audio asset that can contain one or more channels.
 Typically the length of the Pulse Coded Modulation (PCM) data is expected to be fairly short (usually somewhat less than a minute).

-The BufferAudioSource node belongs to the **Sound** component and requires at least level **2,** its default container field is *children.* It is available from X3D version 4.0 or higher.
+The BufferAudioSource node belongs to the **Sound** component and requires at least support level **2,** its default container field is *children.* It is available from X3D version 4.0 or higher.

 ## Hierarchy